uktrade/iigb-beta-content/content/beta/setup-guide/access-talent/en_US.md

 ---
-title: Access talent and skills in the UK
+title: Hire skilled workers for your UK operations
 ---

 The UK has a world-class pool of talent and business-friendly employment laws.
-You can also bring employees from abroad through a flexible visa system.
+You can also bring employees to the UK from other countries through a flexible visa system.